The best phones for seniors of 2024: Reliable and intuitive designs

 Please note: All prices are correct at the time of writing.
 Prices, stock and deals are subject to change without notice.

-Additional features include a vertical charging stand and the TeamViewer Quick Support app pre-installed.
+Additional features include a vertical charging stand and the pre-installed TeamViewer Quick Support app.
 This handy feature allows an invited and trusted contact to access the phone and offer assistance remotely.

 The only notable shortcoming of the Doro 8100 Plus is limited memory storage.
-While 32GB is more than enough to store photos and videos, you'll find that similarly priced smartphones may have better storage, but it's only a small concern.
+While 32GB is more than enough to store photos and videos, you'll find that similarly priced smartphones may have better capacity.

 Pros